singer-io/getting-started/docs/TAP_SUBMISSION_REQUIREMENTS.md

 (see [here][adroll-discovery] for the full example)

 ## Stream Selection
-It's required that the tap implements stream selection so that in the Stitch product the user has control over what endpoints are hit.
+It's required that the tap implements stream selection so that when running the tap the user has control over what endpoints are hit.

 In order to implement stream selection, the tap must Iterate over only selected streams.